SomuYadav/SomuYadav/README.md

 ### Hi there 👋

-I'm Somendra, an iOS Engineer based in Bengaluru, India.
-I currently work as an SDE-III at Walmart and I'm passionate about building beautiful, user-friendly apps for iOS.
+I'm Somendra, an iOS Engineer working remotely.
+I currently work as an **SDE-III at Walmart** and I'm passionate about building beautiful, user-friendly apps for iOS.
 I believe that a well-designed app can make a big impact on people's lives and I strive to create apps that are not only functional but also visually appealing.

 - 🔭 I’m currently working on SWiftUI Project.